 The university provides support software such as speech synthesizers, magnifying software and tools that help you with spelling and grammar.

 Some of the software are also installed on the libraries' computers.

 Study support from the university

-The university provides special learning support for students with disabilities or dyslexia.
+The university provides study support for students with disabilities or dyslexia.